Aantrreksh/sql-query/deprecation.md

 <!-- How can the current customers migrate to an equivalent offering, upgrade to a new version, delete their instance and data by the EOS date, and get support for additional questions or issues with the deprecation?
 You can use H2s in this section if multiple processes need to be documented.
 The following content is just an example.
 Fill in details that apply to your service. -->

 Current users can continue using existing instances of {{site.data.keyword.sqlquery_short}} even though {{site.data.keyword.sqlquery_short}} is deprecated.
-However, it is not recommended as {{site.data.keyword.IBM}} will no longer be providing support, including bug fixes or security updates.
 You can discontinue use and migrate to {{site.data.keyword.iae_full_notm}} starting today.
 As of 18 July 2025, all running instances will be deleted, including any user data.